 - Collaborate through learner-centered communication and community relations through families, community members, and respond to diverse community interests and needs.

-- Promotes learner-centered curriculum planning and development by facilitating the design and implementation of curricula and strategic plans that enhance teaching and learning; alignment of curriculum, curriculum resources, and assessment; and the use of various forms of assessment to measure student performance.
+- Promote learner-centered curriculum planning and development by facilitating the design and implementation of curricula and strategic plans that enhance teaching and learning; alignment of curriculum, curriculum resources, and assessment; and the use of various forms of assessment to measure student performance.
 (TAC §242.15).

 Texas Administrative Code 19 §242.15